Can you believe it?!

 - Then, remove the presser foot so that you can remove and insert the new needle easily and without incident.

 - Wrap the point of the old needle with Scotch tape and discard.
+You can store old needles in a used prescription bottle until it is full, and then discard.

 - And push the needle up into the needle clamp as far as it will go.